d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         `sweeprolog-mode' should provide a command for interactively inserting a new predicate definition, ideally with optional `PlDoc' comments (see [Documenting predicates]).

-  Add commands for narrowing and moving by predicate definitions
-        `sweeprolog-mode' should include commands for moving point to the next/previous predicate definition.
-We already have commands for clause-based motion (`C-M-a', `C-M-e') but it would be useful to have predicate-based variants as well.
-These commands could then be bound to `C-c C-n' for moving to the next predicate definition and `C-c C-p' for moving to the previous.

   Improve the information provided for predicate completion candidates
         predicate completion with `C-M-i' should annotate each